polimi-ispl/synthetic-image-detection/README.md

 ```
 ## Synthetic image detector

 _We define an image to be **real** if its pixel content generally comes from a photograph; it can have undergone post-processing operations like compression, cropping or resizing, but its original content has been acquired by a digital camera sensor.
-On the contrary, we say that the image is **synthetic** if it is the result of a synthetic generation model applied to an input signal._
+On the contrary, we say that the image is **synthetic** if it is the result of a synthetic generation model applied to an input signal.
+See [arXiv](https://arxiv.org/pdf/2407.10736) for more information._

 **Download the model's weights** from [this link](...) and unzip the file under the main folder
 ```bash